 Want to see some of London in the USA?
 Check out our post for great tips for visiting the Wizarding World of Harry Potter at Universal Studios Florida.

 Canadian Traveller has some fun, quirky, and even healthy picks for eating out with the kids.
 We’re itching to check out the rock and role vibe at Sticky Fingers, founded by Rolling Stones’ bass player Bill Wyman, and rosemary chips at Honest Burgers in Soho.

 Hop On Hop Off In London With Kids

 If you’re touring London with little ones, Alan of Wagoner’s Abroad suggests a hop on, hop off bus tour as a great choice.
 Open-top buses give you a great view of London’s neighborhood, and you can get off and on at some of London’s biggest sights.

 The 15 Best Things To Do with Kids in London

 London with kids is a lot easier when you’re armed with the basics about where to go, when the attractions are open, and what will interest kids most.
 David from My Little Nomads has a great list here, ranging from the predictable Royal Air Force Museum to the less likely National Portrait Gallery.

 Look like too much work?

-If you’re looking for a tour that will help you navigate London, Viator offers a plenty of highly rated and popular tours.
+If you’re looking for a tour that will help you navigate London, Get Your Guide offers a plenty of highly rated and popular tours.